What are cake mixing tools and why are they important?

 (i) Plastic mixing bowls retain grease so cannot be used for other tasks after being used consistently for fatty recipes.
 That is why the best mixing bowls to be used to cream butter and sugar are metal or glass.

-(ii) Because they are not heat resistant, they cannot be used for hot recipes or as double boiler over a pot.
+(ii) They cannot be used for hot recipes or as double boiler over a pot because they are not heat resistant.

 (i) Stainless steel bowls are long lasting and are quite affordable.

 (ii) They are versatile and can be used for several tasks.
 If you get the right size for your saucepan, you can use it as a double boiler.

 (iii) The weight of stainless steel mixing bowls makes them ideal for those who have mobility issues.

 (iv) Stainless steel bowls do not retain odor or grease so can be used for multiple tasks. one of such tasks is whisking eggs or egg whites.